 1. The vehicle, towing hitch and ball must have a rating equal to or greater than trailer GVWR.

-2. Model 70LP will accept 2" trailer hitch balls rated for 7,000# or more only.
+2. Model 80 will accept 2" trailer hitch balls with a 80003 capacity only (furnished with actuator, 80003 rated 2" Ball with 1" shank).
 Trailer balls larger than 2.00" or out of round will not fit the coupler or may result in coupler failure.
 Balls smaller than 1.970" can cause shock loading and sudden disconnection.
 Make certain ball latch is in correct position to retain the hitch ball.
-Push latch back until safety latch engages plate below latch.
-Insert safety pin into forward hole as a safety lock for the hitch ball coupler prior to towing.
+Push latch lever back until safety latch engages plate below lever latch.
+Always insert safety pin into forward hole as a safety lock for the hitch ball coupler prior to towing.
 Do not tow trailer if coupler is damaged.

 3. Connect safety cables or chains using crossed pattern under tongue, or follow trailer manufacturer's directions.